valchkou/cassandra-driver-mapping/README.md

 Add-on is not replacement for the Driver but lightweight utility for it.
 You still can utilize full power of the Driver API and Datastax documentation.
-Mapping Add-on relies on JPA 2.1 and [Driver 2.1.0](http://www.datastax.com/documentation/developer/java-driver/2.1/common/drivers/introduction/introArchOverview_c.html).
-It means support for Cassandra 2,  Binary Protocol and [CQL3](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/cqlReferenceTOC.html).
+Mapping Add-on relies on JPA 2.1 and [Driver 2.1.0](http://www.datastax.com/documentation/developer/java-driver/2.1/common/drivers/introduction/introArchOverview_c.html)(which means support for Cassandra 2,  Binary Protocol and [CQL3](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/cqlReferenceTOC.html).)

 [More Usage Samples in Unit Tests] (https://github.com/valchkou/cassandra-driver-mapping/blob/master/src/test/java/com/datastax/driver/mapping/)